rsyncOSX/RsyncOSXdocs/content/post/Intro.md

 ![](/images/RsyncOSX/master/intro/main1.png)

-In the Add tab, as an example, add the Documents catalog as source and the /Volumes/backup/Documents catalog as remote.
+In the Add tab, as an example, add the `/Users/thomas/Documents` catalog as source and the `/Volumes/backup/Documents` catalog as remote.
 This will setup a task to synchronize (backup) all content of the Documents to the attached backup volume in catalog Documents.
 Use drag and drop from Finder to add data.

 Select Add button to add task.